-Students in grades 3 and 4 are eligible for the Honor Roll.
+Students in grades 3 and 4 are eligible for the Honor Roll each nine week grading period.
 There are two honor rolls: an "A" honor roll where students have received all A's on their report card, and an "A/B" honor roll where students have received all A's and B's on their report card.
-Behavior grades and special area grades do not count because it is an academic honor roll.
-Students receive honor roll recognition each 9-week grading period and at the end of each semester.